vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 236, 240 Gautama-smrti 174, 175 Gavyūti is equal to two krosas 186n Gayā, pp. 643-679; see under Gaya

-siras, Visnupada, Aksayavata at 661n; Aksayavata sraddha at G. and honouring Gayā brāhmanas esta blished by Brahma 666, 676; sages did not prohibit kşaura even at Gayā but only mun dana 575;. all sin's are destroyed by performance of sraddha at Gaya 654; ancestors to whom srāddha is offered at G. are either six, nine, or twelve 669; Anusasanaparva mentions three spots in Gaya that are not mentioned in Vanaparva chap 84, 649; ascetic has to offer no sraddha, but should put down his staff on Visnupada 655; bath of Gadadhara with pañcāmrta explained 664; bath ing of Gadadhara with pañcampta is obligatory in Fañcatirthi rites and the rest may be done according to one's ability 675; Brabmā, it is stated by Vāyupurāna and Agni, bestowed upon G. brāhmanas 55 villages, Gayatirtha, well-appointed houses &c. but he enjoined on them not to beg or accept gifts from others, but they being greedy officiated at a sacrifice of Dharma and begged of him fees whereupon Brahmā cursed them and deprived them of everything and when they bewailed he pitied them and told them to maintain themselves at Gayātīrtha 55, 579, 657; by perform ing sraddha and offering pindas on Visnupada pilgrim saves one thousand families and takes them and himself to the world of Visnu 665; comprehended, when Buddhism
+siras, Visnupada, Aksayavata at 661n; Aksayavata sraddha at G. and honouring Gayā brāhmanas esta blished by Brahma 666, 676; sages did not prohibit kṣaura even at Gayā but only mun dana 575;. all sin's are destroyed by performance of sraddha at Gaya 654; ancestors to whom srāddha is offered at G. are either six, nine, or twelve 669; Anusasanaparva mentions three spots in Gaya that are not mentioned in Vanaparva chap 84, 649; ascetic has to offer no sraddha, but should put down his staff on Visnupada 655; bath of Gadadhara with pañcāmrta explained 664; bath ing of Gadadhara with pañcampta is obligatory in Fañcatirthi rites and the rest may be done according to one's ability 675; Brabmā, it is stated by Vāyupurāna and Agni, bestowed upon G. brāhmanas 55 villages, Gayatirtha, well-appointed houses &c. but he enjoined on them not to beg or accept gifts from others, but they being greedy officiated at a sacrifice of Dharma and begged of him fees whereupon Brahmā cursed them and deprived them of everything and when they bewailed he pitied them and told them to maintain themselves at Gayātīrtha 55, 579, 657; by perform ing sraddha and offering pindas on Visnupada pilgrim saves one thousand families and takes them and himself to the world of Visnu 665; comprehended, when Buddhism

 waned, all the tract from Pretasilā to Mahābodhi tree 650; conduct of modern Gayā brāhmanas 405; descri ption of rites performed for seven days after entering Gayā 662-668; Dhamins are a special but lower class of priests at, 668; Dharmāranya was founded by Asūrtarayas, says Rāmāyana 653n; enumeration of the principal holy rivers, peaks and hills, bathing places, sacred sites and trees in G. 660-664; expenses on Gayasrāddha to be on a profuse scale 404-405; full pilgrimage at Gayā lasts for seven days 662; Gadalola, why so called, 665n; Gadalola, sraddha at 676; Gaya is not a demon in Rgveda 59n; G. named after king Gaya who is mentioned in even Buddhist and Jaina works 646; Gaya ksetra has an extent of five krosas and Gayāsiras of one kroša 655, 677; Gayasiras is the centre of Gayā, the most holy spot and smaller than Gaya 665n, 677; Gayasiras and Gayā were well-known places in Buddha's days 668, 677; Gayāyatra described in Vāyu 110, 661-662; Gayāls or Gayawals are priests who make profit from Gayā pilgrimage their business 580; great divergence of views as to the ancestors to whom srāddha is to be offered at Gayā 668-669; if one out of many sons goes to G. and performs sraddba, the pitrs secure mukti 539; great divergence of views among modern scholars about the antiquity of the Gayāmāhātmya 644; hill called Mundaprstha 658; if pilgrim unable to perform all details of Gaya sraddha at Phalgu, Pretasila and other spots he may offer only pindas 671, 673; in whose soever name a pinda is offered at Gaya that person if in hell goes to heaven and if it heaven secures release from sam sāra 665, 670; is spoken of a